PG | | Drama, History, Sport

 During the opening credits of the movie, they are done against a blue cloudy sky up, then to the right and down to the bottom.
 Despite the ensemble cast, the most well-known leading and character actors at the time were credited first in alphabetical order, then lesser known actors that had roles that were just as large or larger were credited in pairs of two.
 Example: John Cusack, Christopher Lloyd, and Charlie Sheen were credited first, due to their successes with The Sure Thing, Back to the Future, and Platoon, respectively, but in pairs, Michael Rooker, Kevin Tighe, and Richard Edson also had pivotal roles, but were lesser known.
 Charlie Sheen was already well-established, but had no more than a few minutes of screen time the entire movie, Christopher Lloyd and Richard Edson were always together playing gamblers, but Lloyd was a much more well-known actor and credited first.

-Five seconds were cut from the British theatrical release in order to obtain a "PG" rating.
-The film was later released uncut on video and the rating was upgraded ("15" for the earlier release and "12" for the DVD).
+Five seconds were cut from the British theatrical release in order to obtain a "PG" rating by removing a use of strong language.
+The film was later released uncut on video and the rating was upgraded to "15", which was subsequently downgraded to "12" for the DVD.

 $1,129,491 5 September 1988